SRI Research Streams

 Plant Light Sensing and Greening

-Stream Leader: Dr. Chan Yul Yoo
+Stream Leader: Chan Yul Yoo

 Undergraduates joining our SRI research stream will grow various plant species under varying light conditions using LED light (red, far-red, blue, white light, and dark) and under various stressed conditions (drought, salinity, etc.) to understand the mechanisms by which chloroplast biogenesis is affected at the molecular and cellular levels.